 Liturgia Condenda is published by Peeters Publishers since 1997.
 The complete list of volumes can be found here.
 Books can also be ordered directly from their website.

 Manuscripts submitted to this series undergo a peer review process.
 Read more about the process here.
-Authors interested in publishing their work in this series are invited to contact the managing editor, dr. Mirella Klomp, at email@example.com.
+Authors interested in publishing their work in this series are invited to contact the managing editor, Janieke Bruin, at email@example.com.